 Everyday stress.
 Snoring.
 Noisy neighbours.
-The news of the day.
 There’s plenty that keeps you awake.
 Introducing Sleepbuds™ II.
-Tiny and comfortable, Sleepbuds™ work with the Bose Sleep app to deliver relaxing sounds to help you fall asleep, and use Bose noise-masking technology so you stay asleep all night.
+Tiny and comfortable, Sleepbuds™ work with the Bose Sleep app to deliver relaxing sounds to help you fall asleep, and use Bose noise masking technology so you stay asleep all night.

-In a Bose-sponsored sleep study by the University of Colorado Anschutz Medical Campus and the UCHealth CARE Innovation Center:
+In a Bose-sponsored sleep study by the University of Colorado Anschutz Medical Campus and the UCHealth CARE Innovation Center, our sleep technology was clinically proven to help users fall asleep faster.
+The study also found:

 A partner’s sudden snore right next to you.
 Or a burst of laughter from the party upstairs.
 Unpredictable spikes or changes in sound are what interrupt your sleep.
-Bose noise-masking technology combines passive noise blocking with optimised noise-masking sounds to cover up disruptions that may otherwise wake you.
+Bose noise masking technology combines passive noise blocking with optimised noise masking sounds to cover up disruptions that may otherwise wake you.
+Learn how the technology in Sleepbuds™ is different from active noise cancelling used in headphones.

 A special material that’s pillow-friendly, so you can switch sides without disruptive squeaking or rustling.